uyuni-project/tetra/SPECIAL_CASES.md

 Packages will rebuild cleanly in OBS because no Internet access is needed - all files were already downloaded during dry-run and are included in the kit.

 Note that the kit packages is only needed at build time by OBS, no end user should ever install it, so you can place it in a non-public project/repository if you so wish.

+## Packaging software without a source archive

+If your package sources do not ship in a source archive (because it ships in a format other than tar or zip, or it is distributed in multiple files, etc.) you can use `tetra init --no-sources <package_name>` to start a tetra project without sources.

+Then you can add sources manually by:
+ * place the archives in the `packages/<project name>` directory;
+ * unpacking them in `src`;
+ * running `tetra change-sources --no-archive`;

+`tetra` assumes that sources in `packages/<project name>` and `src` match, except for patches as described above - it is your responsibility to keep them in sync.

+Note that most version control systems are able to produce an archive from a specific revision, using that is recommended over checking out raw files for `tetra` use.

 ## Gotchas